coriell-research/ursaPGx/README.md

 VCF.
 Please refer to the function documentation (`?cyrius()`) for more information about calling CYP2D6.

+Cyrius is a Python program and needs certain Python dependencies to run successfully.
+When running the `cyrius()` function for the first time a Python environment will be created by `reticulate::conda_create()` automatically.
+This will create a conda environment named "r-reticulate" which will be activated when the `cyrius()` function is called.
+If conda is not installed on your system then `reticulate` will prompt you to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)

 ```r
 # Create a vector of BAM/CRAM file paths
 cram <- c("HG00276.final.cram", "HG00436.final.cram", "HG00589.final.cram")